Denis Dubourdieu

 Agronomique (English: The National Institute of Agronomic Research) and l'Ecole Nationale des Ingénieurs des travaux agricoles (English: The National School of Engineers of Agricultural Work) work together to assist wine producers with the state of the art in technology, technique and economic modeling.

 Dubourdieu specialized in winemaking processes for white wines, and has been called "wine's most famous scientist".
 He played a leading role in the improvement of white Bordeaux wines, which as late as the 1960s were sweet and of low quality, to become "serious, potentially profound dry whites".
+He was hired by Ernest Singer to oversee the creation of a dry Koshu wine.
 Innovations proposed by Dubourdieu include organic farming, oak barrel fermentation with extended skin contact and improved bottling techniques.

 Personal life

 Denis was married to Florence Dubourdieu, and his sons Jean-Jacques and Fabrice both helped to run the family domaines.

 His father and grandfather were winemakers, specializing in white wines.
 He died on 26 July 2016 in Bordeaux of brain cancer at the age of 67.